badenny/STAT_571A_Project/README.md

 ## Welcome to Business Finance Team 2
 This is our repository for STAT 571A Project, Fall 2023

+Our topic is insights from the US Residential Energy Consumption Survey.

 ## Data source:
 https://www.eia.gov/consumption/residential/data/2020/index.php?view=microdata